zambelz48/zhc/docs/GUIDE.md

   [OPTIONAL]  -p | --profile  --> target profile
   [OPTIONAL]  -e | --env      --> target env
   [MANDATORY] -c | --call     --> target endpoint. it should follow the folder structure of the endpoint
-  [OPTIONAL]  -v | --verbose  --> bring more information about the request as well as all console.log in your custom scripts will be printed out
+  [OPTIONAL]  -a | --args     --> arguments to replace the predefined request parameters [OPTIONAL]  -v | --verbose  --> bring more information about the request as well as all console.log in your custom scripts will be printed out
   ```